Nearly sufficient statistics and information bottlenecks

 - If we set \(Y=X_{t+1}\) (or a future payoff) in a filtering/control problem, we get a predictive state: a compressed memory \(T_t\) of the past that’s maximally useful for predicting what we need next.

-There are at least three ways to say “nearly sufficient” depending on what we want \(Y\) to do.
+There are at least two ways to be “nearly sufficient” in the IB context, depending on what we want \(Y\) to do.

 Information sufficiency (task‑conditional independence).
 Define \(T\) to be \(Y\)-sufficient if \(I(Y;X\mid T)=0\).
 Then “\(\varepsilon\)-sufficient” means \(I(Y;X\mid T)\le \varepsilon\).
 IB is the convex relaxation that searches for \(T\) with small \(I(T;X)\) subject to small \(I(Y;X\mid T)\), via a Lagrange multiplier \(\beta\).